2020 NFL Mock Draft: Will Tua tumble?

 *10. Denver Broncos (from Cleveland): Jerry Jeudy, WR, Alabama

+reports about a minor knee concern are true), but each of the four teams at

-teams at Nos.
+Nos.
 11-14 could take a receiver.
-Trading up in a wideout-rich draft
+Trading up in a wideout-rich draft seems

-seems foolish, but Jeudy is the best route-running prospect in a decade.
+foolish, but Jeudy is the best route-running prospect in a decade.
+Denver

 11. New York Jets: Andrew Thomas, OT, Georgia